8 Fun Facts about the Forbidden City

 English Name: Palace Museum /Forbidden City

 Previous Residents: 14 emperors from the Ming Dynasty (1368 - 1644), 10 emperors from the Qing Dynasty (1644 -1911), and their royal families.

 Construction Period: 1406 to 1420 in the Ming Dynasty

-Among the five top buildings in the world: The others are the Versailles Palace in France, the Buckingham Palace in Britain, the White House in America, and the Kremlin Palace in Russia.
+Among the top 5 buildings in the world: The others are the Versailles Palace in France, the Buckingham Palace in Britain, the White House in America, and the Kremlin Palace in Russia.

 One of the most visited museums in the world: About 15 million visitors every year.

-Largest and best-preserved palace complex in the world: Measuring 823 yards (753 meters) from east to west, and 1,051 yards (961 meters) from north to south, it covers an area 178 acres (72 hectares) and the living quarters inside are well preserved.
+Largest and best-preserved palace complex in the world: Measuring 753 meters (823 yards) from east to west, and 961 meters (1,051 yards) from north to south, it covers an area of 72 hectares (178 acres) and the living quarters inside are well preserved.

-If you travel with your kids, you may tell them the interesting fact and let them count.
+If you travel with your kids, you may tell them the interesting facts.
 It will be a lot of fun!